andrewacashner/hearingfaithms/chapters/chapter-2.md

 coloration.
 Where Galán used musical coloration as a symbol of blindness, here Padilla would seem to use the same symbol to point to a deficit in hearing.
-This phrase make a rhetorical *catabasis* as it descends in a leaping melodic sequence.
+This phrase forms a pattern known in rhetorical terms as *catabasis* as it descends in a leaping melodic sequence.
 <!-- source for catabasis and black notation -->

 When the rest of Chorus I joins in for the responsión, their repeated dotted